lukas1-12/Arduino_DHBW_Spiel/Design_Description/Software_Architecture/DOC_DED_SOA_Software_Architecture.md

 Timer 0 is used to create a "random" dice value.
 The value is random, because no prescaler is used, so pressing the button at the right time to get a desired value is basically impossiple.
 Therefor, the timer is set up in CTC mode without any interupts.

 Timer 1 is used for refreshing the LED matrix.
 No prescaler is used for this timer and its value is read out at certain points in the function responsible for refreshing the matrix and the interval time for the refresh cycle is calculated together with other parameters.

+Timer 2 is currently used for measuring the interupt time when using the TIMING_DEBUG_INTERN mode.
+Timer 2 is then set to no prescaler.
+It is set to 0 on Interupt start.
+The Timer value is read and written to an array on Interupt end.

 Timer 3 is used for debouncing the Buttons.
 It will be started in the interupt routine for the Buttons.
 Prescaler is set to 1/1024.
 The debounce time can be varied using the ```DEBOUNCE_TIME``` define.